yasminej0/Customer_Churn_Prediction/README.md

 ### Model Training Results :

-Both models are giving very good performance and their accuracy seems to be very close to each other with ANN leading in terms of accuracy.
+Both models are giving very good performance and their accuracy seems to be very close to each other with ANN leading in terms of performance.
 #### - ANN :

  ![](images/cr_1.PNG)